 According to the function of the oxide film, it can be divided into: wear-resistant film, corrosion-resistant film, glued film, insulating film, porcelain film, decorative film, etc.

-- Type I : Basic type, using chromic acid to produce a thin and ductile anodized layer on an aluminum part
+- Type I: It uses chromic acid to form a thin and pliable anodized coating on an aluminum part

 The commonly used processes of aluminum anodization are: sulfuric acid anodization process, chromic acid anodization process, oxalic acid anodization process and phosphoric acid anodization process.

 Sulfuric acid anodizing has low cost, simple process, short time, easy production and operation, high transparency of the paint film, good candle resistance and abrasion resistance.
-Compared with other acid anodizing, it has obvious advantages in all aspects.
+Compared with other acid anodizing, it has great advantages over other acid anodizing.

 Due to the low current density of sulfuric acid AC anodizing and the poor quality of the oxide film, DC sulfuric acid anodizing is mostly used.